A spinach side dish with rice or chapati may not be appetizing to many, including me. But, a green smoothie made with spinach? Bring it on!

 Similar to Cookwell Bullet, Wonderchef Nutri Blender too is an excellent option for those who need to make smoothies with soft ingredients or for pureeing baby food.

 The blender comes with 2 small jars.
 One has a capacity of 300 ml and the other has a 500 ml capacity.
 You get two blades- one for extraction and the other for dry grinding.
 You get two lids with it.
 One is a resealable lid for taking smoothies on the go.
-The other is a seasoning cap which you can use to sprinkle powdered masala on dishes or smoothies.
+The other is a seasoning cap that you can use to sprinkle powdered masala on dishes or smoothies.

 The small jars make it an apt choice for grinding smaller quantities of spices.
 But, as mentioned earlier, when grinding garam masala into powder, the cups become permanently discoloured.

 The blending efficiency is sufficient for smoothies with soft ingredients.
 The small size also makes it an apt option for pureeing baby food.
 But, if you try making green smoothies or thick shakes with dry fruits, the results may not be quite satisfactory.
+It isn’t an apt choice for wet grinding batter, or anything into a really smooth consistency.

-A high powered blender like Balzano or Nutribullet is what you need for blending vegetables and nuts.
+A high-powered blender like Balzano or Nutribullet is what you need for blending vegetables and nuts.
 If on the other hand, you are looking to make smoothies with soft fruits, one like Nutribullet or Cookwell would be enough for your needs.